This was to be an ongoing set of serials, each one focusing on a different career choice for boys and girls. The original idea was developed by writer

 Stirling Silliphant both created the original concept and wrote the teleplay for the series.
 He also acted as production supervisor for the serial, an unusual role for a writer.
 His original pitch to Walt Disney emphasized recruiting outside businesses and associations to donate equipment, people, and money to the serial featuring their profession.
 This worked well with the first serial; TWA was already a concessionaire at Disneyland, and the nature of the occupation required items the studio couldn't readily supply.
 Filming was done at the TWA Training Center in Kansas City, Missouri, and at the Disney Studio and on location around Burbank, California.

-In 1989 the third incarnation of the Mickey Mouse Club, now just called MMC, featured an ongoing feature called What I Want To Be.
+What I Want To Be.
 These were one-shot interviews with an astronaut, radio DJ, paramedic, and others, rather than a dramatized serial.

 Credits